This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 Note: If you define your function procedure with a Private keyword, then you’ll not find it in the Insert Function dialog box.
-If you create a function only to use in other procedure, not for use as worksheet functions, then it is a good idea to define this function with Private keyword.
+If you create a function only to use in other procedures, not for use as worksheet functions, then it is a good idea to define this function with the Private keyword.

 Insert an Excel VBA function: Using Insert Function dialog box

 You also can add a description of your custom function in the Insert Function dialog box in the following process:

 - First of all, you have to create a function in a module by using the VB Editor.

 - Now activate the Excel workbook that holds your function.

 - Choose Developer ➪ Code ➪ Macros.
 The Macro dialog box appears.

 - Type the name of the function in the Macro Name field.
 Notice that the functions are typically not displayed in this dialog box.
 So you have to enter the function name to find out the function.
 If you wrongly type the function name or Excel doesn’t find the function, except Create, no other options will work of the dialog box.
 I am searching for “NumberSign” function, see what happens when I type “NumberSig” in the following image.

 - After Excel gets the function, it shows all the controls actionable, except Create control.
 Click the Options button.
 The Macro Options dialog box appears.
 See below.